SikhoQ/Simple-Book-Catalogue/README.md

 ## **Future Improvements**
 - Add user authentication for personalized catalogues.
 - Enhance search functionality with advanced filters (e.g., by author or publication date).
 - Implement pagination for large catalogues.
-- Provide an API for programmatic access to the catalogue.

 ## **Contributors**
 This project was completed as part of the WeThinkCode_ program.